Rakshu-sys/SENG-438_Assignment-4/seng438-a4-Group25.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
+Mutation testing includes small changes (or mutations) within the test suite to see if it the test suite can detect it.
+The test suite should be able to detect those mutants to prove that it is efficient.
+If the tests still pass, they are not well written and should be enhanced.
+Advantages: It allows us to detect even the simplest weakness of the tests.
+This shows us where we can improve the quality of the code and make our tests more efiicent and reliable.
+Disadvantages: It creates a lot of data that makes it challenging to find exactly where we need to improve our test suite.
+It can also leave some mutants undetected.
+Additionally, It can take a lot of time and resources, especially for bigger projects.

 # Explain your SELENUIM test case design process